wordpress-mobile/release-toolkit-gutenberg-mobile/Releasing.md

 <!-- /wp:group -->

 <!-- wp:paragraph -->
-<p>o If this is a release for inclusion in the frozen WPiOS and WPAndroid release branches (i.e. this is a point-release, e.g. X.XX.2), ping the directly responsible individual handing the release of each platform of the main apps.</p>
+<p>o If this is a release for inclusion in the frozen WPiOS and WPAndroid release branches (i.e. this is a beta/hot fix, e.g. X.XX.2), ping the directly responsible individual handing the release of each platform of the main apps.</p>
 <!-- /wp:paragraph -->

 <!-- wp:heading {"level":3} -->